AbhinayaKrishna/Drug-Price-Prediction/README.md

 These are just two examples of drugs whose prices.
 Of necessity, the project will continue to evolve, and apply more features to create better predictions; price over time is insufficient.
 The datasets mentioned above will add some features.
 Those datasets listed below will provide supplementary questions and features as I develop the predictive model.

 <h3>CURRENT RESULTS:</h3>
 Currently, the project draws upon two APIs, though I hope to continue expanding this with more datasets.
 I'm currently working on an interactive dashboard where the various types of medications can be selected, and their historical and predicted prices viewed.
-Predictions currently have an R-squared of 0.9922, though I anticipate that this may drop as data for more brand_name drugs are introduced.
+Predictions currently have an R-squared of 0.9922 (alternative metrics can be found in the `Regressions&Plotting` notebook), though I anticipate that this may drop as data for more brand_name drugs are introduced.
 If this were entirely accurate, it would indicate that the majority of drug prices are really only a factor of the month and year of the date the price is recorded, and whether or not a drug has a therapeutic equivalent.
 So far, patent data (i.e. days until the drug patent expires) has not proved to be as predictive as I hoped, though this may be due to the typically long lifespan of drugs.

 I'll continue to update this section as new results are realized.
 As mentioned before, other potential areas of improvement listed in the `To_Do.ipynb` notebook.